Pakistan Muslim League – Nawaz: 2018 general elections

-The 2018 general election was majorly contested between PML-N and PTI.
+The 2018 Pakistani general election was majorly contested between PML-N and PTI.
 While PML-N retained its position in central Punjab it faced major setbacks in southern and northern Punjab.
-It obtained 64 seats in the National Assembly of Pakistan and 165 seats in the Punjab assembly, while it did not have mentionable shares in the Sindh, Khyber Pakhtunkhwa and Balochistan Assemblies.
-After the election, Shehbaz Sharif was elected as the leader of the opposition in the National Assembly, while his son Hamza Shahbaz was elected Leader of the Opposition in Punjab.
-PML-N became part of the opposition alliance Pakistan Democratic Movement, successfully moved a no-confidence motion against Imran Khan and removed him from office on 10 April 2022, and Shehbaz Sharif became Prime Minister of Pakistan.
+It obtained 64 seats in the National Assembly of Pakistan and 165 seats in the Punjab assembly.
+While it does not have mentionable shares in Sindh, Khyber Pakhtunkhwa and Balochistan Assembly.
+After the elections Shehbaz Sharif was elected as the leader of the opposition in the National Assembly of Pakistan, while his son Hamza Shahbaz was elected as Leader of the Opposition of Punjab (Pakistan).
+PML-N became part of the opposition alliance Pakistan Democratic Movement, successfully moved a No-confidence motion against Imran Khan and removed him from office on 10 April 2022, and Shehbaz Sharif became Prime Minister of Pakistan.
 Subsequently, the nonconfidence movement was launched in the Provincial Assembly of Punjab on 16 April 2022, and Hamza Shahbaz became Chief Minister of Punjab.

+2024 general elections

+The PMLN won the 2024 elections.